Last year I was diagnosed with lymphoma cancer, but whether it’s cancer or brain haemorrhages, all of us are in this together.

 We appreciate that for many of our fundraisers, these have been exceptionally difficult times and have been amazed by the support that we have received during the COVID-19 crisis, and wanted to say thank you to everyone that has fundraised and donated to SameYou.

-Many traditional fundraising activities still have COVID safety restrictions in place, but we still need your help to improve brain injury recovery through ground-breaking research, specialist training and our work supporting new innovative services.
+Many traditional fundraising activities are now beginning to open up with COVID safety restrictions in place.
+We need your help to improve brain injury recovery through ground-breaking research, specialist training and our work supporting new innovative services.
 During this pandemic, we’ve funded virtual rehabilitation clinics to provide support for brain injury survivors - with your help we can do even more.
 Before you start planning your fundraising, please make sure you can do it safely, including travel restrictions, social distancing, and hand washing.